 Travel to the Surfing Town of La Union and Explore Its Tourist Spots

 From 400-year-old fortresses to centuries-old churches, La Union has its fair share of national historical treasures that make this coastal surf town a wonderful place to visit.
 It is also a place where talented artists thrive, with pottery makers sharing their space with curious visitors who want to try their hand in shaping clay.

 Museums and spaces that inspire art are abundant among the La Union tourists spots featured in this list.
 Residents of La Union have managed to set up a unique agri-tourism industry like grape-picking that continue to attract local and foreign visitors.

-For many urban dwellers and Luzon residents, La Union offers some of the best beaches and surfing destinations near Manila.
+For many urban dwellers and Luzon residents, La Union offers some of the best beaches, surfing destinations near Manila, and tourist spots in Luzon.
 Because it is just a bus or car ride away from Manila, it offers a quick escape from the pressures of city living.
-The scenic beaches, action-packed resorts, and historical landmarks make it the ideal tourist destination for all ages.
+The scenic beaches, Philippine resorts, and historical landmarks make it the ideal tourist destination for all ages.

 Start your La Union adventure by booking your Philippine vacation packages including vacation packages for couples and 2 days 1 night tour packages in the Philippines with a reputable travel booking website.

 Best Palawan Guide: Top Tours, Where to Stay, How to Get Around

 20 Most Beautiful Sandbars in the Philippines: White Sand, Longest, Vanishing